rmello4d/TheSustainableDeveloper/the_yogi_machine.md

 Our muscles play a big role in all the energy we consume while awake.

 They use oxygen to create energy.
-As result, muscles activity impacts our breathing.
+As result, muscle activity impacts our breathing.
 We all experience this when we try to sprint, we will naturally increase our breathing frequency.
 We have to "catch our breath".

 Here a wild guess based on our evolutionary history.
 Imagine you have a Lion chasing you.
 All you want is: please make my muscles a primary receiver of the breathing oxygen!